Camps and Bungalows

 Bushveld Camps and Bungalows in the Kruger are peaceful and secluded - each one a true oasis!

-Bateleur – Cottage number 1 is the most private and is close to the hide.
-All the other cottages also face the fence (and the normally dry river bed) but birdlife is good at all of them.
-Cottages 6 and 7 have some view of the veld.
+Bateleur – Cottage number 1 is private and is close to the hide.
+All the other cottages also face the fence (and the normally dry river bed) but bird-life is good at all of them.
+Cottage 6 has some view of the veld while cottage 7 has a good view of the veld and is also private.

 Biyamiti – Some cottages have good views (numbers 1 – 9) while others have virtually no view (numbers 10 – 15) as they are further away from the (normally dry) river and have thick bush in front of them.
 Cottages 6 and 7 are our favorite as they tend to have the better views